GluuFederation/flex/admin-ui/docs/config-api.md

 })
 ```

-**Do not call `fetch` or `axios` directly.** Any code that bypasses the generated hooks loses caching, dedup, retry, cancellation, and the bearer-token / session-cookie wiring.
+**Do not call `fetch` or `axios` directly.** Any code that bypasses the generated hooks loses caching, dedup, retry, cancellation, and the session-cookie wiring.
 If the upstream OpenAPI is missing an endpoint, fix it upstream and regenerate.